onchain-id/claim-generators/README.md

-Claim Generators for Investor🆔 standard Identities.
+Claim Generators for Onchain🆔 standard Identities.

 Generate and parse standard claims for blockchain Identities.